Now with the magic of Kits, you can upload your own icons and use them right alongside official Font Awesome ones!

 2. Get Your Icon Ready for Upload

-We put together an extensive guide to prepping icons to upload (and beyond!).
+We put together an extensive guide to prepping icons to upload (

 View the Icon Prep Recommendations

 Head on over to your Pro Kit of choice to get started.
 From there, you can upload SVG files in the "Uploaded Icons" section of your Kit.
 We accept SVGs via drag and drop, file browsing, and even pasting in the SVG directly — for those of you who want to copy straight from Adobe Illustrator or edit raw SVG code.